kahlilwassell/MPCS53014FinalProject/README.md

 1. **Historical Data Pipeline**:
    - Data ingested into HBase and Hive for historical analysis.
    - Tables include:
-     - `kjwassell_cta_total_rides_by_day_hbase` (batch view for station totals).
+    **Data Lake / Batch Layer**
+    - `kjwassell_cta_ridership_csv` (data lake ridership representation in Hive)
+    - `kjwassell_cta_ridership_orc` (data lake ridership representation in Hive or representation for more efficient querying and view creation)
+    - `kjwassell_cta_stations_csv` (data lake station representation in Hive)
+    - `kjwassell_cta_stations_orc` (data lake station representation in Hive or representation for more efficient querying and view creation)
+    - all of the above tables follow the sushio principle directly mirroring the data they are extracted from.
+    **Serving Layer**
-     - `kjwassell_cta_avg_rides_by_day_hbase` (daily averages by station and day).
+    - `kjwassell_cta_station_view_orc` (representation of station with all lines serviced and accessibility information)
+    - `kjwassell_cta_ridership_with_day_orc` (representation of ridership information with additional information (day of week) included)
+    - `kjwassell_cta_total_rides_by_day_orc` (representation of ridership information aggregating on day of week and summing up rides and number of days for that day of the week)
+    - `kjwassell_cta_station_view_hbase` (representation of station with all lines serviced and accessibility information to serve web application)
+    - `kjwassell_cta_ridership_with_day_hbase` (representation of ridership information with additional information (day of week) included)
+    - `kjwassell_cta_total_rides_by_day_hbase` (representation of ridership information aggregating on day of week and summing up rides and number of days for that day of the week to server web application)
+    - `kjwassell_station_name_to_station_id_hbase` (hbase mapping of station name to station id to populate dropdown in application and facilitate querying)
+    - each of these are more contrived views to glean more meaningful insights from.

 2. **Real-Time Pipeline**:
    - **Kafka**:
-     - `train-locations`: Captures live train locations fetched from the CTA API.
-     - `kjwassell_station_entries`: Logs real-time station entries from user inputs.
+     - `kjwassell_station_entries`: Logs real-time station entries from user inputs in the web application.
    - **Spark Streaming**:
      - Processes station entry events and updates HBase tables dynamically.
-     - Consumes train location data and publishes processed information to `processed-locations`.
+     - Consumes train location data and makes adjustments to hbase tables that are used for metrics.
    - **HBase**:
-     - Stores batch and real-time views of station and train data.
+     - Stores batch and real-time views of station entry data. incrementing the data for our historical tables.

 3. **Web Front End**:
+   - **Javascript, CSS, HTML**
    - Interactive forms for station and train line selection.
-   - Visualization of train locations and station metrics.
+   - Visualization of station metrics (average entries for the given day of the week and selected station and predicted crowding).
+   - Form to feed real time entries into the application by station.

 ---

 ## Technology Stack

 ### Core Components
+- **Hive**: Query and manage historical data.
 - **HBase**: Batch and real-time views of ridership and train data.
-- **Kafka**: Real-time message broker for train location and station entry streams.
+- **Kafka**: Real-time message broker for and station entry streams.
 - **Spark Streaming**: Processes Kafka streams to update HBase and provide real-time analytics.
-- **Hive**: Query and manage historical data.
 - **Python/Scala**: For Kafka producers and Spark jobs.
 - **JavaScript, HTML, CSS**: Front-end implementation.